Cardfree/mobile-payments-android/documentation/ui_components.md

     * **Note:** Use this to suppress throbber behavior if necessary
   * parseError(exception: Throwable?): String
     * Return the primary error message of a `WebErrorSet` provided to a `Response.error`, or the `mp_errorGeneric` string if no message can be found.
-  * makePayment(amount: Double, paymentMethod: PaymentMethod, transactionType: TransactionType, listener:Response?)
+  * makePayment(amount: Double, paymentMethod: PaymentMethod, transactionType: TransactionType, listener:Response<Transaction>?)
     * Charge the provided `amount` to the provided `PaymentMethod` through the `TransactionType`, and return the resulting `Transaction` to `Response.success`, or the error to `Response.error`